d-datta/Game-Refactoring/Pair_Blog.md

 [Answer]

+- The design using a single Goal class with a large switch statement for handling different goal types has some limitations:
+  - Limited Maintainability: Adding new goal types requires modifying the switch statement, making the code less maintainable.
+  - Lack of Flexibility: It's not easy to extend the code with new goal creation logic separate from the main Goal class.
+ - Open-Closed Principle (OCP) Violation: The code doesn't strictly violate OCP because it might be possible to add new cases to the switch statement for new goal types.
+However, this approach becomes cumbersome and error-prone as the number of goal types grows.
+ - A suitable design pattern for this scenario is the Composite Pattern.
 > ii.
 If you think the design is sufficient as it is, justify your decision.
 If you think the answer is no, pick a suitable Design Pattern that would improve the quality of the code and refactor the code accordingly.

 [Briefly explain what you did]

+> So there will be abstract goal factory and GoalFacory will be using this to create simple or complex goals.
+And each goal type like AND, OR Exit will implement this abstract factory.

 ### f) Open Refactoring

 [Merge Request 1](/put/links/here)

 [Briefly explain what you did]

+- The effects of potions (invisibility and invincibility) has been implemented using a State Pattern.
+However, the State Pattern hasn't been used particularly effectively here and as a result, there is poor design.

+> To improve the design and effectively utilize the State Pattern for potion effects, we can refactor the code to separate the potion effects from the Potion class .

+- The current implementation of buildable entities contains a significant amount of hard coding.
+Think about how you can improve this.

+> The current implementation of Buildable entities suffers from hardcoding.We will create BaseStats class to hold common statistics like durability and defense.And then we will modify Buildable to accept a BaseStats object in its constructor.

 [Merge Request 2](/put/links/here)